Boyd leads Lipscomb against Queens after 24-point game - WTOP News

 Nashville, Tennessee; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Lipscomb hosts the Queens Royals after Derrin Boyd scored 24 points in Lipscomb’s 84-82 victory over the Jacksonville Dolphins.
+BOTTOM LINE: Lipscomb takes on the Queens Royals after Derrin Boyd scored 24 points in Lipscomb’s 84-82 win against the Jacksonville Dolphins.

 The Bisons are 8-1 in home games.
-Lipscomb ranks third in the ASUN with 14.8 assists per game led by Joe Anderson averaging 4.0.
+Lipscomb is third in the ASUN scoring 81.0 points while shooting 48.7% from the field.

 The Royals have gone 4-5 against ASUN opponents.
-Queens has a 4-12 record against teams over .500.
+Queens has a 3-2 record in games decided by 3 points or fewer.

-Lipscomb averages 81.0 points per game, 1.2 fewer points than the 82.2 Queens allows.
-Queens averages 9.1 made 3-pointers per game this season, 0.8 more makes per game than Lipscomb allows.
+Lipscomb is shooting 48.7% from the field this season, 1.5 percentage points higher than the 47.2% Queens allows to opponents.
+Queens averages 80.5 points per game, 4.7 more than the 75.8 Lipscomb allows.

 TOP PERFORMERS: Boyd is averaging 17.3 points for the Bisons.
 A.J McGinnis is averaging 12.8 points over the last 10 games for Lipscomb.

-Deyton Albury is averaging 18 points, 5.8 rebounds and 3.8 assists for the Royals.
+BJ McLaurin is averaging 11.5 points and 5.9 rebounds for the Royals.
 Chris Ashby is averaging 2.5 made 3-pointers over the last 10 games for Queens.

 LAST 10 GAMES: Bisons: 6-4, averaging 81.3 points, 28.6 rebounds, 15.7 assists, 4.9 steals and 2.9 blocks per game while shooting 50.3% from the field.
 Their opponents have averaged 79.6 points per game.